 Our patients with pancreatic cancer are cared for in a multidisciplinary clinic to coordinate, simplify and combine multiple appointments.
 Our collaborative team coordinates patient care creating personalized therapy plans.

-Experts at Fred Hutchinson Cancer Research Center and UW Medicine have identified new ways to prevent, detect early, diagnose and treat pancreatic cancer.
+Experts at Fred Hutch Cancer Center and UW Medicine have identified new ways to prevent, detect early, diagnose and treat pancreatic cancer.
 Researchers discovered genetic mutations that define targets for screening, early diagnosis and new treatment strategies that include enzyme/chemotherapy combinations and immunotherapy.

-We have integrated a multi-dimensional program across UW Medicine, Seattle Cancer Care Alliance and Fred Hutchinson Cancer Research Center for translation with its own administrative structure – the Center for Accelerated Translation in Pancreas Cancer (CATPAC).
+We have integrated a multi-dimensional program across UW Medicine and Fred Hutch Cancer Center for translation with its own administrative structure – the Center for Accelerated Translation in Pancreas Cancer (CATPAC).
 The components of CATPAC include population sciences, high-risk disease, preclinical and clinical trials.